-No, no, if it's tight, that you didn't have a very tight pelvic floor and overactive pelvic floor that can cause problems.
-And this can be also relevant after pregnancy that can also be down to anxiety and stress as well as lots of other underlying conditions.
+No, no, if it's tight, if you did have a very tight pelvic floor and overactive pelvic floor that can cause problems.
+And this can be also relevant after pregnancy, that can also be down to anxiety and stress, as well as lots of other underlying conditions.
 That goes a bit more into women's health.
-But what you want to do is if you can strengthen something part of the breath work is also to help you relax it.
+But what you want to do is, if you can strengthen something, part of the breath work is also to help you relax it.
 So between contractions, you're working to use your breath to lengthen and contract.
-If you don't train, it could just stay in that sort of spasm st, as it were.
-So it's something I'd recommend hugely important.
-The post pregnancy is holding all of your organs in place to avoid any risk of prolapse after labour.
+If you don't train, it could just stay in that sort of spasm state, as it were.
+So it's something I'd recommend, it's hugely important for post pregnancy, it's holding all of your organs in place to avoid any risk of prolapse after labour.

 Yes.
-Last question for you this one from Jules.
+Last question for you, this one from Jules.
 Jules says, what number of repetitions are you recommending for strengthening?
-And of course, I'm thinking about the shows we've done with Claire Mitchell, who's who says, you know, five reps to failure is what you need to increase strength efficiently.
+And of course, I'm thinking about the shows we've done with Claire Minshull, who says five reps to failure is what you need to increase strength efficiently.
 But that might not be feasible when you're pregnant.

 Exactly.
-It's the guidelines around that when it comes to pregnancy on it's clear, I would say agree with Claire when it's coming for strength training for my pregnant clients that aren't pregnant.
-In pregnancy, because we're working a little bit more towards insurance, I would push that more, especially if you think about a labour can go on for hours, hours.
-You know, the inactive part of labour can be two hours long, if not the whole contraction parts in women can be really weird position or they can be squatting, they can be kneeling, you need to build up endurance in those muscles more than anything else, so I wouldn't be looking for more repetitions I'd be going higher to was 15 repetition off.
+The guidelines around that when it comes to pregnancy aren't as clear, I would say, agree with Claire when someone's coming for strength training for my clients that aren't pregnant.
+In pregnancy, because we're working a little bit more towards endurance, I would push that more.
+Especially, if you think about a labour can go on for hours, hours.
+You know, the inactive part of labour can be two hours long, if not the whole contraction part of it.
+Women can be in really weird position, they can be squatting, they can be kneeling.
+You need to build up endurance in those muscles more than anything else, so I would be looking for more repetitions.
+I'd be going higher towards 50 in repetition mark.

 Okay, Super, thank you.
-Carmel is not the only one to have said this.
+Carmela is not the only one to have said this.
 But she's actually sent in a comment to this effect.
-She's saying she's obviously many pregnant patients.
-But this is brilliant.
-As you said, you're a great presenter Zoey.
-And I would second that this has been wonderful and lovely backdrop.
-Of course, even the squirrely went across the fence while you were talking earlier on.
-Your puppy is behaving herself himself.
+She's saying she's seen many pregnant patients, but this is brilliant, and she said, you're a great presenter, Zoe.
+And I would second that, this has been wonderful and a lovely backdrop of course, even the squirrel went across the fence while you were talking earlier on.
+Your puppy's behaving himself.